- Get help

 No young person should feel unsafe or stay in an unsafe place

-Every year, Nightstop works with hundreds of young people who are in a crisis or experiencing homelessness.
+Every year, Nightstop works with hundreds of young people who are in crisis or experiencing homelessness.
 To find the best help for you, please look through the questions below.

 I am aged 16-25 and homeless, where can I stay?
 I am worried about something, who can I talk to?
 I am in debt or need help with housing benefits, what should I do?
 I don't feel safe where I am, what can I do?